Digital Citizenship Policy

 Cell phones and all electronic devices are prohibited for students at the CRISIS program.
 Digital cameras and music players that do not have wifi or cellular capability are allowed.
 Duke TIP provides computers and iPads for student to use for specific program activities.

 Duke TIP allows program participants to bring Internet-enabled devices, including cell phones, iPads, tablets, and laptops.
 Additionally, Duke TIP may provide participants with access to computers and/or iPads for specific program activities.
-Use of these devices is limited to specific times and/or purposes.

 For parents of all program participants